feature-engine/feature_engine/docs/user_guide/creation/CyclicalFeatures.rst

     plt.vlines(x=0, ymin=-1, ymax=0, color='g', linestyles='dashed')
     plt.vlines(x=22, ymin=-1, ymax=-0.25, color='g', linestyles='dashed')

-After the transformation, we see that 0 and 22 are actually closer to each other (follow the dashed lines).
+After the transformation, we see that the new values for the hors 0 and 22 are actually closer to each other (follow the dashed lines).

 .. image:: ../../images/hour_sin.png

-The problem with trigonometric transformations, is that, because they are periodic, 2 different observations can also return similar values after the transformation. let's explore that:
+The problem with trigonometric transformations, is that, because they are periodic, 2 different observations can also return similar values after the transformation.
+Let's explore that:

 .. code:: python